 Not only are there miles of white sand beaches, you have a great view of the Magic Kingdom, great places to put down a beach chair and feel like you've been transported to on of the islands in the Pacific.

 It's almost perfect.

-Along with the best beach, the Polynesian has a great pool called Nanea.
-The pools surrounds a smoking volcano that has a water slide running through it.
+Along with the best beach, the Polynesian has a great pool and it's brand new.
+The pool surrounds a volcano that has a water slide running through it.
 This pool usually is pretty busy.
 There is a quieter East Pool, but it’s closed through early 2016 for enhancements.

 There is also a large marina where you can rent all kinds of water craft to zip around Seven Seas Lagoon.

 The Monorail at the Polynesian

 The Polynesian hotel has better transportation options that any other resort at Disney World.
 Monorails to Epcot and the Magic Kingdom, the launch and ferry to the Magic Kingdom, buses to all the other parks and Downtown Disney will get you where you want to go and usually pretty fast.

 The resort is located between the Transportation and Ticket Center and the Grand Floridian.
 It's just across Seven Seas Lagoon from the Magic Kingdom.
 The Magic Kingdom monorail runs right through it, and it's a short walk to the Epcot monorail.